Ikea Hack home office / study : How to create a home office on a budget.

 To complete our ‘Ikea hack’, Richard added a front and side vent to the Alex Storage Unit For less than £7 so our PC base unit would have plenty of ventilation.

 Once we built the main desk area we needed to choose the perfect sofa and chairs for our lovely new study.
 We wanted to put a sofa in front of the window so Richard had somewhere to sit when he wanted to play his guitar.
 The biggest problem was finding a two-seater sofa that would fit comfortably into the space.
 After checking out various high street and online retailers for potential candidates, we eventually spotted the perfect two-seater sofa at Wayfair.co.uk.
 The Wrafton 2 seater sofa by Home & Haus is available in a variety of colours, including our eventual choice, dark grey.
+This is no longer available, but Wayfair’s Turin 2 seater Sofa by Home Essence looks very similar (if not identical to the Wrafton).
 After applying the 20% discount code offered to new customers we bought our sofa for the bargain price of £138, including delivery.

 When considering chairs for our study we weren’t sure whether to opt for swivel chairs or a couple of standard upholstered chairs to make it feel a bit more ‘stylish’, rather than ‘officey’.
 In the end, we chose the Staples Crusader Black Ergonomic Office Chair in Mesh/Fabric, because despite being a swivel chair, it was adjustable, comfortable and had funky styling.
 At £119, the Crusader chair was a little pricey for our ‘study on a budget’, especially as we needed two of them.
 However, we were so impressed by its looks and build quality that we decided it was worth the investment.
 Plus, when we popped down to our local Staples store to buy the chairs we haggled with the manager and he gave us a 20% discount.
 The chairs are super-comfy and we love the curved chrome castor legs.